icampbell82/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Let's both look at the distribution of steps and calculate an overall mean and median
+Let's start by looking at a histogram of all instances of total daily steps.

 ```r
 library(ggplot2)